-A good letter of explanation detailing borrowers compensating factor attached with the mortgage application will make the mortgage application much stronger.
-It will give more confidence for the mortgage loan underwriter in issuing a mortgage loan approval.
-Loan Officers will go over with borrowers on what to state on letters of explanations.
+A good letter of explanation detailing borrowers’ compensating factors attached to the mortgage application will make the mortgage application much stronger.
+It will give more confidence to the mortgage loan underwriter in issuing a mortgage loan approval.
+Loan Officers will go over with borrowers what to state on letters of explanation.
 Letter of explanations with supporting documents and/or paperwork shows strength and credibility.
 Make the letter of explanation short, concise, legible, easy to understand, and legible.
 Remember a strong letter of explanation goes a long way on manual underwrites.
 Mortgage underwriters have a lot of discretion on manual underwrites.

-The longer the borrower’s credit history from his or her credit report shows the overall character on their payment patterns of the borrower.
-Aged on time payment credit tradelines are viewed favorably by lenders.
+Maxed-out credit cards or too much credit with high balances are not viewed favorably and can lower your credit scores.
+Maxed-out credit cards and multiple recent credit inquiries will scare away lenders.
+This is because it shows financial irresponsibility as well as the borrower living beyond his or her means.
+The longer the borrower’s credit history from his or her credit report shows the overall character of the payment patterns of the borrower.
+Aged on-time payment credit tradelines are viewed favorably by lenders.

 Ability To Repay Mortgage